Federal Constitutional Law: Reestablishment

-Ascension to the European Union
+Accession to the European Union

 In early 1994, Austria and the European Union concluded negotiations regarding accession of the former to the latter.
 The accession would make Austria subject to a complex network of international treaties that would deprive it, de facto if not immediately de jure, of part of its independence.
 The accession would therefore require a change to the country's constitution; this being a "fundamental" change (Gesamtänderung), it would also require approval by the electorate.
 The National Council passed the necessary act on May 5, 1994 and the people approved the act in a plebiscite on June 12.